ZuinigeRijder/hyundai_kia_connect_monitor/README.md

 ---
 # dailystats.py
 Read the daily stats, trip info and charge files and represent these in a nice formatted text, including computed totals.
+Support for Domoticz and/or MQTT Broker (e.g. HomeAssistant, ioBroker).

 *Note dailystats and tripinfo from hyundai_kia_connect_api is currently only available for Europe*